Mean estimation in the add-remove model of differential privacy: Introduction

+Intuitively, under the swap model, $D'$ is obtained from $D$ by changing a value, while under the add-remove model, it is obtained by adding or removing a value.

-While both neighborhood models of differential privacy are studied in the literature, the add-remove model is often used for statistical queries in practice \citep{ mcsherry2009privacy, wilson2019differentially, rogers2020linkedin, amin2022plume}.
-This may be because it protects the size of the dataset, while the swap model does not.
-Furthermore, any $\varepsilon$-DP algorithm under the add-remove model is also an $2\varepsilon$-DP algorithm under the swap model, so in this sense the add-remove model is more conservative than the swap model.
+While both neighborhood models of differential privacy are studied in the literature, the add-remove model is more frequently used for statistical queries in practice \citep{ mcsherry2009privacy, wilson2019differentially, rogers2020linkedin, amin2022plume}, likely because it is more conservative: the add-remove model protects the \emph{size} of the input dataset, while the swap model does not.
+Furthermore, a $\varepsilon$-DP algorithm under the add-remove model is also a $2\varepsilon$-DP algorithm under the swap model, so in this sense the relationship is strict.